CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 In addition to third-party library exceptions, ReportStream can also run into issues when trying to load parsed values into Objects (Element).
 ReportStream should handle this case gracefully as well.
 This will be elaborated on down below and the process of loading a parsed value into an Object will be referred to as "normalization," to match the language used in the code.
-One important thing to note here right away is that when ReportStream tries to load the parsed value as an element, it has additional information that it doesn't in the external library case, and that is "what exactly is wrong?", along with the actual parsed value.
+One important thing to note here right away is that when ReportStream tries to load the parsed value as an Element, it has additional information that it doesn't in the external library case, and that information is "what exactly is wrong?", along with the actual parsed value.
 This allows for the possibility of a more detailed error code, like `INVALID_HL7_DATE_SCHEMA_TYPE` instead of `INVALID_HL7_GENERAL_PARSE`.